A (re-)introduction to the extensible shell

 2. fn %write-history cmd {

-This creates a new definition of %write-history.
-Thanks to the write variable bound with the let in the previous line, the old definition of %write-history is accessible within this function.
-This is a very common idiom in es, used for “spoofing” functions, or creating new definitions to suit preferences or create situational benefit.
+This creates a new definition of %write-history with one parameter, $cmd.
+Thanks to the write variable bound with the let in the previous line, the old definition of %write-history is accessible within the body of this function.
+This is a very common idiom in es, because it allows multiple spoofs of a single function to “stack” with one another with little difficulty.

 Note also that when the last-cmd variable was bound, the binding was created outside of this function.
-That means the binding, and therefore the definition of last-cmd, exists across function calls.
+That means the binding, and therefore the value of last-cmd, persists across function calls.

 3. if {!~ $cmd $last-cmd} {